Warming Up for Basketball Speed Training

 • Ignoring Certain Muscle Groups: Make sure to target all major muscle groups in your warm-up, paying particular attention to those used extensively in basketball, such as your legs, core, and shoulders.

-See also Basketball Speed Training
+See also Basketball Defensive Agility Drills

 Cool Down: An Important Part of the Equation